Subject Specific Community of Practices

 Jonathan Reynolds is a post primary teacher in Junior and Senior Sciences in Ramsgrange Community School, Co.
 Wexford for the past eight years, previously teaching in Yeats College Waterford and Westmeath ETB.
 He is an experienced written examiner for Junior Cycle Science and Junior Cycle Mock examination process setting and correcting Mock examinations for Ordinary & Higher-Level Agricultural Science and correcting Leaving Certificate Biology & Chemistry (both levels).
 He is currently participating in a Master of Education in School, Cosán Framework with the Teaching Council and JCT.

-Initial Community of Practice meeting for Primary SENCO’s and SET’s
+Community of Practice Meeting for Primary SENCO’s and SET’s

 This meeting will be hosted via Zoom, a link will be emailed to all registered participants prior to the meeting.